 Types of Brazilain Jiu-Jitsu: Gi vs NoGi

-When taking on the art of Brazilian Jiu-Jitsu it is important to note that there are two main styles of play that you will need to get accustomed to, this is gi and no-gi.
+When taking on the art of Brazilian Jiu-Jitsu it is important to note that there are two main styles of play that you will need to get accustomed to, this is No-Gi and Gi BJJ.
 The main difference that people notice is the attire that you were in each style of play.
-When training in the gi you are competing against someone else in a uniform known as a gi or more commonly referred to as a kimono.
+When training in Gi Jiu-Jitsu you are competing against someone else in a uniform known as a Gi or more commonly referred to as a kimono.

 The differences between the two styles of play run deeper than just the attire you find yourself wearing.
 Things that work in Gi Jiu-jitsu may not work in No-Gi and vice versa.
 Many people lean toward a preference for style as they get more into the sport but for the most part, it is ideally important to be competent in both.

 Most schools in the United States these days offer both styles of play as classes throughout the week.
-It is very uncommon to find a school that trains strictly no-gi but you may find more schools only teaching in the Gi because it is the more traditional way of learning martial art.
+It is very uncommon to find a school that trains strictly Gi, but the same cannot be said about its counterpart.
+There is an affiliation known around the world as 10th Planet Jiu-Jitsu founded by Eddie Bravo.
+They specialize in No-Gi BJJ and specifically train in the fast-paced martial art.

 Differences Between No-Gi vs Gi Jiu-Jitsu